Best hydration packs 2023 – comfortable ways to carry water on your bike

 Can get a bit sweaty

-Thule has been making bags for a while and the Vital is a unique take on the low-rider hydration pack.
-Although it has only 8.0 liters of storage, you can stuff a surprising amount of gear in the bag, especially with the stretch-mesh pocket at the rear.
-The waist belt has two jersey-style pockets that can accommodate both snacks and tools so you can easily reach back to grab what you need while riding.
+The waist belt has two quick-access jersey-style pockets that can accommodate both snacks and tools so you can easily reach back to grab what you need while riding.

 The hose is routed over the right shoulder with the last few centimeters shod in an elastic sleeve with magnetic panels sewn in – it's by far the best magnetic hose keeper we've come across.

-Best hydration packs for women
+10. Best for women

 Deuter Attack 18 SL Women's hydration pack